-It turns out that you can use a universal charger (buy now)
+It turns out that you can use a universal charger.
+Amazon Price

 The amperage or current can be too high and it will not damage your laptop.
 The laptop itself will only draw as much current as it wants so a high amp rating is OK.
 But if it’s too low, it can damage the power supply by overheating it with too high of a draw.
 So, amps is equal to or higher than.